Mindmap of Western Philosophy by Jason Buberel is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.

 The Critique of Pure Reason, Science is the study of the world as perceived by our senses, To experience that world, we impose upon it forms and categories that make our experience of the world possible and coherent., Space and Time, Object Persistence, Causality, Existence, Plurality, Unity, Metaphysics goes beyond our experience, and thus outside of pure reason, Disagreed with Locke and Hume and their empericism - the idea that all ideas and truths come from experience, Without his 'categories of understanding' none of our experiences would make any sense.

 The Critique of Practical Reason, Maxim: Act only that that maxim by which you can at the same time will that it become a universal law., Practical Reason is concerned with how we ought to live., A moral law cannot consist primarily of hypothetical imperatives, Ex: If you want to stay healthy, you should eat right and exercise., Ex: If you want to become a doctor, than you should study., Hypothetical imperatives fail because they only apply to those who want the outcome they describe., Categorical Imperatives have no qualification clause, Instead of saying "Do not lie if you want to be trusted" (hypothetical), instead it should be "Do not lie"., Categorical Imperatives must not depend on circumstance, desire or on the consequences of their actions, The notion of Free Will is justified by our ability to self-legislate - to create rules that we should follow, and then to follow them.

 Strongly condemned the French Revolution

-Strongly supported of the American Revolution, Because it did not proposal a social upheaval or overturn, only a political one., He believed that is used as its basis the notion of traditional rights - no taxation without representation - derived from English common law.
+Strongly supported of the American Revolution, Because it did not propose a social upheaval or overturn, only a political one., He believed that is used as its basis the notion of traditional rights - no taxation without representation - derived from English common law.